 - A student submits a homework assignment that requires writing an essay.
 The story seems to be about the student being in an abusive dating relationship.
 Before the teacher has a chance to read the essay, a relationship manager reads the essay and flags it for review by a school counselor, who then reaches out to the student and her parents to provide help.
 The school also contacts the parents of the suspected abuser, who attends the same high school.

-- A small group of students was involved some off-campus criminal activity and they bragged about it to friends.
+- A small group of students were in involved some off-campus criminal activity and they bragged about it to friends.
 People shared the stories of the criminal behavior over email.
 Keywords in the messages led the safety management solution to alert a resource officer, who read the email messages and then notified law enforcement.

 Limitations of a K-12 Campus Safety Management Solution